 - Lay bacon slices side by side in one layer.

 - Bake for 13-20 minutes, depending on the size and thickness of bacon, until fully cooked.

 - Take out bacon slices onto a paper towel.
-SAVE the bacon grease.
+SAVE about 2 tbsp. of the bacon grease.

 - Set the oven temperature at 425°F.